kyleko1234/myEasyLedger/README.md

 ##### Import the myEasyLedger database
 1. If you are not beginning from an empty schema, drop-cascade your 'public' schema and create a new one.
+2. You may need to configure PgAdmin's binary paths if this is a fresh installation of PostgreSQL.
+Click "Dashboard" on the toolbar at the top of the page, and click "Configure PgAdmin" on the dashboard.
+From the sidebar, choose Paths -> Binary Paths, and in the "PostgreSQL Binary Path" field, enter the path to your pg_dump and pg_restore utilities.
+By default on MacOS this is `/Library/PostgreSQL/13/bin`.
+Click save.
-2. Right click on the 'public' schema and click "Restore..."
+3. Right click on the 'public' schema and click "Restore..."
-3. Change "Format" to "All Files", and restore from the Easy_Ledger/db/db_schema_and_metadata file for an clean db, or Easy_Ledger/db/db_full for sample data.
+4. Change "Format" to "All Files", and restore from the Easy_Ledger/db/db_schema_and_metadata file for an clean db, or Easy_Ledger/db/db_full for sample data.

 ##### ER diagram for DB
 An ER diagram for this db can be found in Easy_Ledger/db and will be named "ER vX.X.xml".
 This file can be opened at https://online.visual-paradigm.com/ - requires a free account.